YasinAhmet/Particles/README.txt

-You can right click on the particles mode, and right click again to off.
-Left click is for creating particles and creating force to push up the particles.
+You can right click in the particles mode and right click again to off.
+Left click is to create particles and to create force to push up the particles.
+Your objective is to push up particles